The Trial (2014 film)

 The Trial is a 2014 Philippine family drama film directed by Chito S. Roño and written by Enrico C. Santos and Kriz G. Gazmen from a story developed by Ricky Lee.
 The film stars John Lloyd Cruz, Richard Gomez, Gretchen Barretto, Enrique Gil and Jessy Mendiola.

 Produced and distributed by Star Cinema for its 20th anniversary, the film was theatrically released on October 15, 2014.

 Premise

 Ronald (John Lloyd Cruz), a mentally challenged man, was put on trial after allegedly raping his teacher Bessy (Jessy Mendiola).
-As Amanda (Gretchen Barretto), Julian (Richard Gomez), and Ronald try to mount a convincing defense, they discover soon that they're all connected in more ways than just the case.
+As Amanda (Gretchen Barretto), Julian (Richard Gomez), and Ronald try to mount a convincing defense, they soon discover that they're all connected in more ways than just the case.

 Cast

 John Lloyd Cruz portrays Ronald Jimenez Jr.